cpiprint/sindresorhus.github.com/source/content/apps/quick-launch.md

   - iOS
   # - macOS
 appStoreId: 1645566403
+feedbackNote: |
+  If you're having problems with the Shortcuts app showing an error when trying to open an app, this is a problem with the Shortcuts app and out of my control.
+Try restarting your device and then try changing the system language to something else and then back.
+That sometimes fixes such issues.
+Otherwise, just give it some time.
+Sometimes the system needs some time after a system update to refresh everything.
 ---

 Quickly open websites, launch apps, and run shortcuts directly from your Lock Screen.